vr000m/ConMon/README.md

   needed currently, as data is stored locally!]
 * create an API so that applications can query the bit rate for a specific classifier
+* convert or allow ConMon to run as a daemon
 * There may be bugs related to IPv6 in some places.
 ConMon is a fork from my earlier project [Snapper](https://github.com/vr000m/Snapper)